 A lever multiplies the amount used (margin) on the financial markets.
 Leverage is usually used when trading in derivatives.
 It is based on any market on which various trading contracts are issued.
 Trading with leverage works for stocks, currencies (Forex), cryptocurrencies, commodities, and many other markets.

 In this case, the broker lends you money to trade.
 The margin is multiplied and you trade a larger contract size.
 This is possible due to the skill of the broker.
 He borrows the money from other banks or uses equity to lend it to traders.
 This allows them to trade larger contract sizes.
-Through an interest rate difference, Online Broker makes additional profit every day.
+Through an interest rate difference, the online broker makes additional profit every day.

 Average leverage for CFDs and Forex:

-If you want to trade with a higher leverage as European trader, you have to choose a broker outside the EU.
-In our experience, however, a maximum leverage of 1:30 is sufficient for speculation on the financial market
+If you want to trade with higher leverage as a European trader, you have to choose a broker outside the EU and with no European regulatory authority.
+In our experience, however, maximum leverage of 1:30 is sufficient for speculation on the financial market

 How to calculate the leverage by yourself